cryptomegabyte/ali-kayani-opensource/python/articles/generators/README.md

 Run `pytest` and the tests should pass.

 You may have noticed a difference.
-Before in the original function I used `return`; return ends execution immediately and returns the function. `yield` pauses the function execution and returns a value.
+Before in the original function I used `return`; return ends execution immediately and returns the list of values. `yield` pauses the function execution and returns a value.
 Notice in the test i am calling a `next` function.

 This `next` function tells the function to give the next value.
 Simple.